sambarrows/minimal-mistakes/_posts/2017-03-26-school_websites_web.md

 Many of the blurbs of more than 4000 characters in length appear to have picked up text I wasn't aiming for, such as separate blocks of text on school news.
 Likewise, starting with the shortest blurbs, it is only when we reach 200-250 characters that the text starts to represent a meaningful welcome blurb with any information about the school.
 I therefore limit the sample to blurbs of between 250 and 4000 characters.

 I next restrict my sample to open state-funded and independent schools.
 I exclude both closed establishments and other types of establishment such as high education institutions.
-I also drop several types of state-funded schools for which there are few observations or which are a distinct type of institution, such as referall units, nursery schools, and university technical colleges.
-After mkaing these drops, I am left with a sample of 4676 observations.
+I also drop several types of state-funded schools for which there are few observations or which are a distinct type of institution, such as referral units, nursery schools, and university technical colleges.
+After making these drops, I am left with a sample of 4676 observations.

 # Latent Dirichlet Allocation

-I identify the topics discussed in each school webside blurb using latent Dirichlet allocation (LDA), which is a mixed membership model.
-Mixed memership models allow us to associate a given data point with a set of different cluster assignments and to capture the relative proportion of different clusters in a datapoint.
+I identify the topics discussed in each school website blurb using latent Dirichlet allocation (LDA), which is a mixed membership model.
+Mixed membership models allow us to associate a given data point with a set of different cluster assignments and to capture the relative proportion of different clusters in a data point.

 ## Preprocess data